How To Treat OxyContin Withdrawal Symptoms

 - Method of OxyContin consumption, for example, injections, snorting, or oral dosages

-Treating OxyContin addiction may require the patient to enroll in an inpatient OxyContin withdrawal treatment center so that they can receive professional medically-supervised detox and rehabilitation.
+Treating OxyContin addiction may require the patient to enroll in an inpatient OxyContin withdrawal treatment center so that they can receive professional medically supervised detox and rehabilitation.
 Medications such as Methadone, Naloxone, and buprenorphine are often used in the treatment of OxyContin withdrawal symptoms and to reduce cravings for the drug.
 In some instances, tapering off may be the most effective way of managing the withdrawal symptoms.

 It is not advisable to try quitting the drug cold turkey as it can be fatal to the patient.
-In case you need OxyContin withdrawal help, an addiction treatment facility is the best way to get professional care and experience recovery programs that truly help people that want to overcome substance abuse disorders.
+In case you need OxyContin withdrawal help, an addiction treatment facility is the best way to get professional care and experience recovery programs that truly help people that want to overcome substance use disorder disorders.

 - fda.gov – Food and Drug Administration